 Adding money to your account is surprisingly fast.
 The Neo Finance platform offers you a personal IBAN number to add your money into.
-During banking hours, it takes less than 30 minutes to transfer money to your account.
+It takes less than 30 minutes to transfer money to my account (transferring money from Revolut).

 You’ll need to think twice before withdrawing small amounts from Neo Finance.
 Every transaction has a 0.29 EUR fee.

 The manual investment option is very minimal.
 It lets you see the loan rating, interest rate, loan term and how much is still available for investment.
 Besides this, you don’t have an option to filter the loans based on any of these features.
 Some of the columns have a sorting option, but the Interest rate column doesn’t have it.
 You’ll need to scroll down the list of available loans and pick the ones you’re interested in.
 I’d usually open them in a different tab and check out their details from there.